Cheyney University

 • Graduate from Community College of Philadelphia with an Associate in Arts (A.A.), Associate in Science (A.S.) or Associate in Applied Science (A.A.S.) degree in one of the approved programs listed.

-• Achieve a minimum Community College of Philadelphia cumulative grade point average (GPA) of 2.0 within an associate program of study (or a 3.0 in Education).
-Only courses with a grade of C or higher will be eligible for transfer.
+• Achieve a minimum Community College of Philadelphia cumulative grade point average (GPA) of 2.0 within an associate program of study (or a 3.0 in Education and 3.25 for Honors Academy).

 • Enroll directly to Cheyney University within one year of completing an associate degree program of study from Community College of Philadelphia and not attend another institution between graduation and attendance at Cheyney University.